syenlxyz/Left-4-Dead-2-Map-Selector/README.md

 ### b.
 Manual Installation

-You can find the latest version of Anaconda/Miniconda installers in the links below:
+You can find the latest version of Anaconda/Miniconda installer in the links below:

 > Anaconda Installer: https://www.anaconda.com/